 Check for signs of infection at the procedure site (see below).

-Avoid getting the procedure site wet.
+Not get the procedure site wet.
 Do not bathe or shower until your healthcare providers say it is OK to do so.
 If you wish, you may wash with a sponge or washcloth.

-Avoid heavy lifting and other strenuous activities as directed.
+Not do any heavy lifting and other strenuous activities as directed.

 Call the healthcare provider